 The BJJ quote about Penguin and Eagle

-As my master and Carlos Gracie Jr. black belt, Carlos Maia once said on the subject: “Although the penguin has the ability to walk, fly and swim when needed, he’s not very good at any particular one of those qualities.
+As master Carlos Gracie Jr. black belt, once said on the subject: “Although the penguin has the ability to walk, fly and swim when needed, he’s not very good at any particular one of those qualities.
 The eagle, on the other hand, has just one quality – to fly, but he does so to perfection“.

 Using the examples of Demian Maia or Jacare, it’s clear that with an excellent BJJ background you’re on the right path for MMA stardom.